sergiofgonzalez/all-things-lambda/03-sample-scenarios/009-s3-event/README.md

 # All Things Lambda &mdash; 009-s3-event
-> interacting with AWS S3 from a Lambda function
+> how to write a Lambda function that is activated by an S3 event

 ## Description
 Illustrates how to interact with AWS S3 service from a Lambda function.
 The example is a modification of the *Hello, World* example, only that the name to be returned in the `context.succeed` is taken from the context of an S3 file.
+The function is activated each time a file is uploaded to the configured bucket.

 These are the configuration details:
 + S3 bucket &mdash; `s3-lambda-test-bucket`, created on the same region as the Lambda function